-The characteristics of the property, which constitute its significant benefits to the community, also make site access difficult for a greater part of the year.
-The Friends will work to provide safe access to the wetland site for educational use by local K-12 schoolchildren, and the general public.
-Plans to enhance the site include the construction of a parking facility that will accommodate a full-sized school bus, the installation of a wheelchair accessible boardwalk and viewing platform complying with U.S. Forest Service trail accessibility guidelines, woodchip paths, interpretive signage, a pavilion to shelter a few picnic tables to accommodate outdoor classroom work, and a solar composting toilet.
+The same characteristics of the property that constitute its significant conservation values also make site access difficult for a greater part of the year.
+The Friends plan to enhance the site to provide safe access to a small portion of the wetland for educational use by local K-12 schoolchildren, and for passive recreation by the community.
+This area has been aptly named “Beaver Hollow,” and current plans for improvements at the site include the construction of a safe, off road parking loop capable of accommodating a full-sized school bus, a wheelchair accessible boardwalk with a viewing platform at a beaver pond, interpretive signage, an information kiosk, a small, open-sided pavilion to shelter a few picnic tables to accommodate outdoor classroom work, and a solar composting toilet.

-- Assisting with the design of site layout and facilities
+- Assisting with the design and layout of enhancements to the property

-- Construction of Wood Duck boxes and Mallard hen houses
+- Construction and installation of Wood Duck boxes and Mallard hen houses

-- Design and placement of bilingual interpretive signage in English and Ojibwe
+- Design, construction and placement of bilingual interpretive signage in English and Ojibwe

 - Alder regeneration